2011-2015: University of Southampton.

-I thought this would be a great idea, but specifically for the area of astronomy.
+I think being able to communicate astronomy as a whole would be a great idea for a whole day!
 There are so many different topics this could include: from astro-biology (all about how life might have originated on Earth and other rocky worlds); to magnetism (interesting areas include aurorae and how they form on different planets); observing with different telescopes and the gravitational properties of the most ‘heavy’, yet tiny objects (including black holes) throughout the Universe.

 This could also include planetarium shows of different views of the night sky!